-Mediation in a divorce case
+Mediation is a divorce case.

 Mediation is a formalized settlement negotiation.
-You, your attorney and your spouse and their attorney will select a third party attorney to mediate your case.
-When you arrive at the mediator's office you will be in one room and your spouse will be in another.
-The mediator will act as a ping pong ball walking back and forth between your rooms conveying settlement offers, playing devil's advocate and attempting to anticipate how your judge is likely to rule on a particular subject.
+You, your attorney, and your spouse, and their attorney will select a third-party attorney to mediate your case.
+When you arrive at the mediator's office, you will be in one room, and your spouse will be in another.
+The mediator will act as a ping pong ball, walking back and forth between your rooms, conveying settlement offers, playing devil's advocate, and attempting to anticipate how your judge is likely to rule on a particular subject.
 Their job is to work with you on achieving a settlement.

 How can you best take advantage of the opportunities presented to you in mediation to settle your case?
-I have learned that there are really three steps that you can take in this situation to avoid any lengthy litigation battles and ensure your case can settle in mediation.
-While doing each of these will not necessarily be easy they can be done with some concerted effort.
+I have learned that there are three steps that you can take in this situation to avoid any lengthy litigation battles and ensure your case can settle in mediation.
+While doing each of these will not necessarily be easy, they can be done with some concerted effort.

-Treat the participants with respect
+Treat the participants with respect.

 Provide as much information as possible in mediation

 Knowledge is power, and if you provide your spouse will all the information you have (and vice versa), you will each be able to see where the other is coming from.
 Holding back information leads to questions about why you are proposing a particular settlement offer.
 This causes people to become suspicious and eventually unwilling to trust you.
 If you display a willingness to be fair and open with information, the favor will likely be returned.